SandraBayabos/nextjs-with-supabase/README.md

-# Sudoku Game Web Application with NextJS, TailwindCSS and Supabase
+# Sudoku Game Web Application with NextJS, TailwindCSS and Supabase (& Jest for testing)

 A dynamic web application for Sudoku, built using Next.js.
 The application fetches random Sudoku puzzles from a Supabase database and provides features for users to solve, validate, and get solutions.
 [View & Play Live Game Here](https://nextjs-with-supabase-liard-seven.vercel.app/)